MicrosoftDocs/azure-devops-docs/docs/work/productivity/productivity-tips.md

 ## Follow a work item or pull request

 >[!NOTE]
-><b>Feature availability: </b>The follow work item feature is currently available from Team Services or the web portal for TFS 2017.
+><b>Feature availability: </b>The follow work item feature is currently available from VSTS or the web portal for TFS 2017.

 [!INCLUDE [temp](../_shared/follow.md)]